jfdg01/gym-tracker-v2/docs/design-doc.md

 | `HistoryScreen` | Past workout sessions list |
 | `SettingsScreen` | Export/Import data as JSON |

-**Workout Flow**: Start → Log Set → Rest Timer (countdown with notification) → Next Set → ... → Complete.
+### UI Constraints
+**Read-Only Fields**: Fields that modify the underlying definition of an entity (e.g., an Exercise's `Default Tracking Type`) must be **greyed out/disabled** when viewed in a descendant context (e.g., within a Program Day list).
+This clarifies that the user is viewing an instance, not editing the global definition.

+**Workout Flow**: Linear execution (Set 1 of Exercise A -> Set 2 of Exercise A -> ... -> Exercise B).
+Supersets are out of scope.
-**Swap Exercise Flow**: In an active workout, when user is presented with a list of the exercises in the day, they can swap them around by sliding them
+**Swap Exercise Flow**: In an active workout, the user can swap exercises (reorder or replace).
+> **Note on Persistence**: Swaps are **persisted** to the active session via an `exercises_snapshot`.
+Resuming will restore the exact state of the workout, including any reordered or replaced exercises.

 ## 3. Types